JuliaLang/Pkg.jl/docs/src/managing-packages.md

 ### Adding registered packages

-In the Pkg REPL packages can be added with the `add` command followed by the name of the package, for example:
+In the Pkg REPL, packages can be added with the `add` command followed by the name of the package, for example:

 ```
 (v1.0) pkg> add Example